mzzaky/Apartment-Core/ApartmentCore v1.2.5-6.9.25/README.md

 - 🎯 **Full Tab Completion**: Smart tab completion for all commands.
 - 🎫 **New PlaceholderAPI Placeholders**: For display name, rating, welcome message, and rent info.
 - 🛠️ **Improved Data Handling**: Apartments.yml and config.yml updated with new fields for better customization and tracking.

+## New in v1.2.5
+- 📍 **Manual Teleport Location**: Owners can set a precise teleport point using /ac setteleport.
+- 📖 **Guest Book System**: Visitors can leave messages; owners can read and clear them using the /ac guestbook command.
+- ⏱️ **Real-time Countdowns**: Added real-time countdowns for next tax payment and income generation, visible in info commands and new placeholders.
+- 🎫 **New PlaceholderAPI Placeholders**: Added placeholders for tax and income countdowns.
+- 🛠️ **New Data File**: Introduced guestbook.yml for storing messages.
+- ⚙️ **New Configuration Options**: Added settings for the guest book system in config.yml.

 ## Dependencies